probmods/dippl/chapters/05-particlefilter.md

 PriorSampler(runCpsHmm, 10);
 ~~~~

 The factors tell us that we should be sampling some paths more often, and some paths less often.
-If we knew the total factor weight for each path, we could determine from the weight which paths we "oversampled" and which paths we "undersampled".
+If we knew the total factor weight for each path, we could determine from the weights which paths we "oversampled" and which paths we "undersampled".

 Let's accumulate the factor weights with each sample: